JUMOLHARI TREK 15 DAYS 14 NIGHTS

 There are quite a few must-see tourist attraction in Thimphu.
 You will start off by visiting Have breakfast the King’s Memorial Chorten, the majestic Tashichhodzong and Kuenselphodrang (the giant Buddha statue).
 For lunch you will be taken to one of the local restaurants and if it’s the weekend, catch the buzz of the Weekend Market in the afternoon.
 Later visit the Nunnery temple, the School of Arts and Crafts where there are displays of ancient paintings and finally the Folk Heritage Museum.
 Overnight hotel in Thimphu.

 DAY 13: THIMPHU – PUNAKHA

-After breakfast this morning, enjoy the scenic drive to Punakha with a stop for tea at Dochu La (3,100 meters), where on a clear day you can get spectacular views of the Himalayas.
-From the pass, drive downhill through the forests of rhododendron, fir and hemlock.
-You will arrive at Punakha after traversing through rice field and along the bank of Punakha River.
-On the way, you will stop at Metshina Village and take a 20-minute walk through the rice fields to Chimi Lhakhang, which is a fertility temple dedicated to the Devine Madman or Lama Drukpa Kuenley.
-If you wish, receive the blessing from the Lama’s wooden phallus!
+Have breakfast and begin your drive to Punakha via Dochu La (3100 meters).
+The drive shall be a pleasant one through the forests of rhododendron, fir and hemlock.
+En route stop for tea at Dochu La (3,100 meters), where on a clear weather you can get exotic views of the Himalayas.
+After tea you will continue driving and on the way stop at Metshina Village to take a 20-minute walk through the rice fields to Chimi Lhakhang, which is a fertility temple dedicated to the Devine Madman or Lama Drukpa Kuenley.
 After lunch, visit the Punakha Dzong, which is stunningly situated in between the male and female rivers like an anchored ship.
 Overnight hotel in Punakha.